theislab/paperbee/paper/paper.md

     index: 4
   - name: "School of Computing, Information and Technology, Technical University of Munich, Munich, Germany."
     index: 5
+  - name: "Comprehensive Pneumology Center (CPC) with the CPC-M bioArchive and Institute of Lung Health and Immunity (LHI), Helmholtz Munich; Member of the German Center for Lung Research (DZL), Munich, Germany"
+    index: 6

 date: 10 June 2025
 bibliography: paper.bib